jonez-x/mse-project-group1/README.md

 The crawler will run, until there is a shutdown signal CTRL+C or the frontier is empty.
 After the crawler is finished there will be a crawl_info/ folder, which contains the visited and logged URLs in a JSON file and a log file.
+Additionally there will be a data.db, which contains the entire data of the crawling process.

 After the crawler is done, a conversion is needed, which extracts the visible text and the main image from the HTML file.
+This will create a file called final.db.
 To start the conversion script, simply run:

  ```bash
 python crawler/crawler_2/conversion.py
 ```

+The structures of the data.db and final.db files created by the web crawling process can be seen in the setup.sql and new.sql files respectively, inside the folder crawler/crawler_2/.